 There is a long moment of silence, the wind howling, then we hear the locks being undone without.
 Jack smiles.

 The camera shows behind Jack the area where the door to the C2 storage room should be in accordance with it being seen in an exterior shot around the corner from the C1 door.
 But when we saw the C2 storage room door, it was connected with one of those right angle mysterious turns that occurs with a disappearance, such as the C2 room not being possible when we rounded the corner and saw the C1 door.
-The C2 door may not be there, but due the existence of the C2 door we have, in essence, two rooms suggested as being here, which may have something to do with the two locks on the C1 door whereas the other locker doors have only one each and a padlock.
+The C2 door may not be there on the interior, but due the existence of the C2 door in the exterior shot, we have, in essence, two rooms suggested as being here, which may have something to do with the two locks on the C1 door whereas the other locker doors have only one each and a padlock.

-Much is made of how Jack gets out of the "story" room, C1, as if it can be shown that Wendy didn't properly lock the door then this would be sufficient to explain away the Overlook.
+Much is made of how Jack gets out of the "story" room, C1, as if it can be shown that Wendy didn't properly lock the door and this lapse is sufficient to explain away every weird event in the film.
 As if the impossible window is any less problematic if we find that Wendy didn't properly lock the C1 door.
 As if all the impossibilities (and there are many, as the whole place is an impossibility) would be less problematic.
 The hotel is a hotbed of anomalies that demonstrate that there can be no expectation of absolutely rational answers in the film, not when the Torrances arrived with a comical amount of luggage that in no way would have fit into their small VW.
-But the way that Kubrick focuses in on the double locks, as Wendy first opens the C1 door, then closes Jack in, gives, I think, the impetus for people to look for a rational reason for Jack escaping.
+The manner in which Kubrick focuses in on the double locks, as Wendy first opens the C1 door, then closes Jack in, gives the impetus for people to look for a rational reason for Jack escaping.
 Kubrick makes it reasonable for people to assume she she didn't properly bolt the locks shut when she was having so much problem opening them.
-For me, what stands out is that this door has two locks when the other doors have one.
+But, for me, what stands out is that this door has two locks when the other doors have one.

-The problem of the unlocked door returns us also to the problem of how the door to Room 237 came to be unlocked.
+The problem of the unlocked door returns us also to the problem of how the door to room 237 came to be unlocked.
 The C1 door has two locks.
 Room 237 had two doors.

-But before looking at that, I'd like to spend a little time looking at this scene in respect of Jacob's ladder.
+But before getting into that, I'd like to spend a little time looking at this scene in respect of Jacob's ladder.
 When one considers the already established relationship with the story of Jacob's ladder, one may have cause to wonder if there is an association with Jack's limp.
 Jacob was also lamed at the end of his wrestling with an "angel" (more appropriately Esau's angel or what might be called Jacob's "evil inclination").
 The laming that caused Jacob to limp comes from the word TsLH, meaning one-sided, as in the curve of a rib.
 Because of the laming there came a ban on eating the sciatic nerve, cutting away the veins and fat.
 The sciatic nerve, which isn't kosher, is called "gid hanasheh" meaning "to forget", and is symbolic for Jacob's dark side, humanity's darker side, that not ruled by reason, which was the point at which Jacob was weak and so he was struck in this place.
 NShH (of hanasheh) is to neglect as in the sense of failure, and is also a word for debt, to lend or borrow with interest, oblivion.
-The ban against eating the sciatic nerve is given by some as standing to the day that the struggle with Esau comes to an end, with the arrival of the Moshiach (Messiah).
+The ban against eating the sciatic nerve is due it is this place, this thing, which causes one to forget reason and morality.

-I go into this not only because of Kubrick's tying in the story with Jacob and Esau, but because of Jack being observed lying on bags of "Holly salt" as this scene opens, which could possibly be intended to bring to mind holy salt.
+I explore this not only because of Kubrick's tying in the story with Jacob and Esau, but because of Jack being observed lying on bags of "Holly salt" as this scene opens, which could possibly be intended to bring to mind holy salt.
 Kosher salt.
-In the "8 am" scene where we first observed Jack standing in the "story" room and catching his ankle and falling against some boxes, showing he'd been injured, in the foreground was prominently placed a bottle of Kosher Dill Pickles.
+In the "8 am" scene where we first observed Jack standing in the "story" room, catching his ankle and falling against some boxes, showing he'd been injured, in the foreground was prominently placed a bottle of Kosher Dill Pickles.